eazydigital-io/eazyconnect-documents/section_template_v2/components/json.md

   create?: boolean
 }

+type ListActionDisabled = {
+  view?: string
+  create?: string
+}

 type StepItem = {
   title: string
+  oneLineTitle?: boolean
   subTitle?: string
   subTitleValueType?: ValueType
   icon?: FeatherIcon // Ex: 'FiX' | 'FiEdit' | 'FiCheck' | ...
   showOnStatus?: string[]
   showOnProductTypes?: string[]
+  evalIsCompleted?: string // This is a string javascript condition, In a code we will use `eval` to execute this condition }

+type DefaultInputProperties = {
+  key: string
+  label?: string
+  placeholder?: string
+  center?: boolean
+  disabled?: boolean
-  completedCondition?: string // This is a string javascript condition, In a code we will use `eval` to execute this condition
+  evalDisabled?: string // This is a string javascript condition, In a code we will use `eval` to execute this condition defaultValue?: any evalDefaultValue?: string // This is a string javascript condition, In a code we will use `eval` to execute this condition }
-}
 ```